 Information on the use of proceeds should be reviewed annually.
 All information such as the list of green projects, its impact, and amount allocated should be readily available and kept up-to-date.

-How Are Green Loans Different From Other Types Of Loans?
+How Are Green Loans Different From Normal Bank Loans?

 A green loan is no different from a conventional loan, except that the loan must finance projects with a clear sustainability agenda that benefits the environment.

 An example of a project that took up a green loan is Allianz Real Estate and Gaw Capital Partners for DUO Tower and DUO Galleria, where green features such as double-glazed low-emissivity glass exterior, rainwater harvesting system and surrounding lush green landscape were incorporated into the building project.
 Eco-friendly office towers 7 & 9 Tampines Grande were also financed with green loans.

 Businesses can also refinance their existing loans with a green loan.
 For example, Gold Ridge, the owner and developer of NEX mall, secured a $900 million green loan from OCBC, DBS and UOB in March 2021.
 Its Green Loan Framework was drawn up with the owner and asset manager of NEX mall as well as OCBC, DBS and UOB.

 What Is A Sustainability-Linked Loan?

 Sustainability-linked loans are a type of loan that incentivises borrowers to achieve sustainability performance targets.
 For example, the loan interest rate is pegged to a series of environmental, social and governance (ESG) performance metrics.
 If pre-determined targets are achieved, the interest of the loan will be reduced.
 Unlike green loans, no restrictions are placed on the use of proceeds for sustainability-linked loans, and they can be used for general working capital purposes.